Phạm Ngũ Lão: Legacy

-Phạm Ngũ Lão is considered one of the most able military commanders of both the Trần Dynasty and Vietnamese history.
-Phạm Ngũ Lão's deeds in the victories over two Mongols invasions and the period of peace and prosperity afterwards made him one of the most prominent figures of the Trần Dynasty who did not come from Trần clan.
+Phạm Ngũ Lão is considered one of the most able military commanders of the Dynastic times of Vietnam and within excellent commanders in Vietnamese history.
+Phạm Ngũ Lão's deeds in the victories over two Mongols invasions and the period of peace and prosperity afterwards made him one of the most prominent figures of the Trần dynasty who did not come from Trần clan.
 Phạm Ngũ Lão was also a poet with several famous poems such as Thuật hoài.
-Today a main street in Hanoi where the National Museum of Vietnamese History is located, and many places in Vietnam are named in honour of Phạm Ngũ Lão.
-Most cities in Vietnam, regardless of the political orientation of the government, have named major streets after him.
+Nowadays, many cities in Vietnam, have named major streets after him, a main street in Hanoi where the National Museum of Vietnamese History is located.
+In Ho Chi Minh City, a street and a ward where the street runs along in District 1 was named after him, the area is usually known as the "Backpacker Quarter" with many bustling shops, the city also has an other street named after him in Gò Vấp district, where the Southern National Funeral Home of the Ministry of National Defence's Military Hospital 175; and many places in Vietnam are named in honour of Phạm Ngũ Lão.
 He is still worshipped as a deity, Saint Phạm (Đức thánh Phạm) in several regions of Vietnam, and each year a traditional festival is held in Phù Úng, his native village, to commemorate the feats of Phạm Ngũ Lão.